JacieChao/longhorn-tests-wiki/Manual-Test-Plan.md

 3. Reboot the node that the controller attached to.
 After reboot complete, the volume should be reattached to the node.

 ## Storage space check
-1. *[automatable]* Verify that when a replica got deleted, the storage would be released from the hard disk.
+1. *[automatable]* Verify that when a replica got deleted, the storage space would be released from the hard disk.
-2. *[automatable]* Verify that when a volume got deleted, the storage would be released from the hard disk.
+2. *[automatable]* Verify that when a volume got deleted, the storage space would be released from the hard disk.